WEC-Sim/WEC-Sim/docs/user/workflow.rst

 .. _user-workflow-input-files:

-WEC-Sim Input Files
+WEC-Sim Case Files
 -------------------

-Before WEC-Sim can be used, a wave energy converter design must exist.
-This design must include a surface mesh, frequency-based hydrodynamic data from a boundary element method solver, and a Simulink/Simscape model of the WEC.
-The WEC's geometry and other parameters must be detailed in the wecSimInputFile.
 All files required for a WEC-Sim simulation must be contained within a case directory referred to as ``$CASE``.
 This directory can be located anywhere on your computer.
+The case directory must include a geometry file, frequency-domain hydrodynamic data from a boundary element method solver, and a Simulink model of the device, and a WEC-Sim input file.
+The WEC's geometry and other parameters must be detailed in the ``wecSimInputFile``.
 The table below lists the WEC-Sim case directory structure and required files.

 ==================== ====================== ====================